UK launches competition review into institutional banking

 "And why is it important?
 Because wholesale financial markets play a crucial role in the economy, and the UK plays a key role in the international markets," Starks told a meeting of the Chartered Institute of Securities on Wednesday.

-"The new competition folk at FCA seem to be on steroids," said Paul Edmondson of law firm CMS.

-"Competition is the current buzz-word for intervening in financial services.
-This is another addition to the regulator's growing shopping list in areas such as insurance and credit cards," Edmondson said.

-The review will cover markets, their infrastructure, asset management, and corporate and investment banking, but not credit rating agencies, payment systems and insurance, Starks said.
+The review will cover markets, their infrastructure, asset management, and corporate and investment banking, but not credit rating agencies, payment systems and insurance, she said.

 While wholesale market players are typically more sophisticated that those in the retail sector, fines for banks that rigged the Libor interest rate benchmark showed that the impact of poor conduct in wholesale markets can be significant, she said.